filev-svt/Timelyne/README.md

 # Timelyne
-Timelyne is a lightweight, yet capable task management application.
+Timelyne is a lightweight and capable task management application.
+A pragmatic tool for the ones that are doing the work.

 # The main entities

 ## User
-User has many projects.
+User can own many projects.
+User can watch many projects via an invite.

 ## Project
 Project has many tasks.